 The programme meets the British Cardiovascular Society Standards and Core Components for Cardiac Rehabilitation and covers the following areas:

-- Diet and Weight Management
+- Diet and weight management

-- Smoking Cessation
+- Smoking cessation

-- Stress Management/Relaxation
+- Stress management and relaxation

-- Education Risk factor management
+- Education risk factor management

 - Long term management strategy

-- Social interaction
+- Greater social interaction

-- Greater independence
+- Increased independence

-- Feelings of confidence
+- Improved sense of confidence

 - Reduced fear of injury

-- Improve COPD symptoms
+- Reduction in COPD symptoms

-- Strengthen heart and cardiovascular system
+- Strengthened heart and cardiovascular system

-- Increase endurance
+- Increased endurance

 - Lower blood pressure

-- Improve muscle tone and strength; improve balance and joint flexibility
+- Improved balance and joint flexibility

-- Strengthen bones
+- Strengthened bones

-- Help reduce stress, tension, anxiety, and depression
+- Reduced stress, tension, anxiety, and depression

-- Improve sleep
+- Improved sleep